fuzzstati0n/fuzzgoat/README.md

 Contributing
 ------------
 Ever want to write a backdoor?
 Want a free Fuzz Stati0n t-shirt?
-Clone the fuzzgoat repo, build it, back door it and send us a pull request.
+Clone the fuzzgoat repo, build it, backdoor it and send us a pull request.
 The first 5 accepted submissions will get a t-shirt.
 Some guidelines:

-* It should be neither too easy nor too hard for the fuzzer to trigger the back door.
+* It should be neither too easy nor too hard for the fuzzer to trigger the backdoor.
 Ideally the fuzzer should find the crash in between 1 and 10 minutes of run time.
-* The back door can be as obvious or as obfuscated as you like.
+* The backdoor can be as obvious or as obfuscated as you like.
 * Include a test case which triggers the backdoor and crashes fuzzgoat.
-* Please comment the code which constitutes the back door e.g. `// Deliberate backdoor`
+* Please comment the code which constitutes the backdoor e.g. `// Deliberate backdoor`
 * Let us know your t-shirt size.
 * James Comey is ineligible - any backdoors he submits will not be considered.
 Nor will he get a t-shirt.
 * Have fun - contact: support@fuzzstati0n.com with any questions or issues.